clastix/kamaji-etcd/docs/velero.md

 ```

 ## Restore step

-We assume that the restore takes place on the same cluster from which you backed up.
-In case of disaster recovery, make sure that the Storage Class installed on the target cluster match the backup ones, or change the Storage Class [during restore](https://velero.io/docs/main/restore-reference/#changing-pvpvc-storage-classes).
+In case of disaster recovery to a new Kamaji Management Cluster, make sure that the Storage Class installed on the target cluster matches the source cluster, or change the Storage Class [during restore](https://velero.io/docs/main/restore-reference/#changing-pvpvc-storage-classes).

 To exercise the restore, delete any previous instance of the datastore: